Federal American Eagle Ammo Review: Amazing Target Rounds

 Variations

-Federal Ammunition comes in a wide variety of calibers, loads, and bullet types.
-Their American Eagle ammunition is no exception, and below I have reviewed several of their most popular factory loads.
+Federal ammunition comes in a wide variety of calibers, loads, and bullet types.
+Federal's American Eagle ammunition is no exception.
+I review several of their most popular factory loads below.

 Federal American Eagle 5.56 Review

-If you need some inexpensive 5.56 NATO ammo to break in your new AR-15 or just want to go plinking at the range, American Eagle XM193 5.56 ammo will do the trick for you.
-Loaded with a 55-grain full metal jacket, this ammo is perfect for target practice or popping soda cans off your grandfather’s old fence post out in the country.
+If you need some inexpensive 5.56 NATO ammo to break in your new AR-15 – or you just want to go plinking at the range – American Eagle XM193 5.56 ammo will do the trick.
+Loaded with a 55 grain full metal jacket, this ammo is perfect for target practice or popping soda cans off your grandfather’s old fence post.

-This stuff is reliable, accurate, and the brass cases are amazing for reloading.
+This stuff is reliable and accurate, and its brass cases are excellent for reloading.

 Federal American Eagle 9mm Review